AlemclSec/AlemclSec/README.md

 I’m currently studying Ethical hacking, intending to be certified!

-I joined GitHub to find similar enthusiasts with the intent of expanding our knowledge and creating fun projects!
+I joined GitHub to find similar enthusiasts with the intent of learning new and interesting things!

-(Note: Project may or may not be helpful XD!)

 To reach me,
 rafael.candido177@dontsp.am